HSF/hsf.github.io/organization/_posts/2021/2021-03-04-coordination.md

   - Proposals accepted until **Mar 25** (on Mar 26 we need to apply as Org)
   - We had 4 projects in 2020 (2 short-term, 2 long-running) on [Rucio](https://www.divya-mohan.com/project-report-gsod), [Allpix Squared](https://github.com/sabitarao/gsod/wiki), ROOT (being evaluated)
     - Technical writer [blogs](https://hepsoftwarefoundation.org/gsdocs/2020/blogs.html) available
-  - The web page 2021 still being prepared.
-Folders in the repo for 2021 not there yet, but people can [contact us](mailto:hsf-gsdocs-admin@googlegroups.com) in case they plan to make a proposal.
+  - The web page for 2021 still being prepared.
+Folders in the repo for 2021 are not there yet, but people can [contact us](mailto:hsf-gsdocs-admin@googlegroups.com) if they plan to make a proposal.

 ### Data Analysis Working Group Convenors